Gheek/CANard/README.rst

 CANard is a library for dealing with Controller Area Network (CAN) data from Python.
-This is a fork which integrates reported bug fixes and pull requests of the base rep and intends to be always 'up to date'.
+This is a fork which integrates reported bug fixes and pull requests of the base rep and intends to be always 'up to date' but apparently isn't.

 Using a CANtact
 ===============